 The Groom+Style review team have got a wide range of units on our list of the top 5 best toaster ovens, so there are some for the chefs, some for the cooks, and some for the person who simply wants to toast some bread.

 1. Breville BOV800XL “Smart Oven” Convection Toaster Oven

 The Breville “Smart” Oven has nothing to do with the “Internet of Things” – although it is expected that most toaster ovens will indeed be connected to the Internet in the near future.
 (Believe it or not, the first Internet-connected toaster was displayed at a networking show in 1990; all it could do, though, was receive signals telling it to turn on or off.)

 But back to the subject at hand.
-This Breville is called “smart” because it has nine preset menu functions which automatically adjust cooking time and temperature, much like a microwave.
+This Breville is called “smart” because it has nine preset menu functions which automatically adjust cooking time and temperature, much like on an over the range microwave.
 It then uses what the company calls “Element IQ” to direct heat to the parts of the oven where it is needed to properly cook the food selected.
 As an example, even, high heat will be used when “toast” is selected, but differing heat levels will be used for meat that needs to be cooked throughout and seared on the top.

 As its name suggests, the BOV800XL also features convection cooking, which is activated when appropriate, such as when cooking meat or baking.
 Naturally, you can also manually choose toast, bake, broil, defrost and convection settings at temperatures from 120-500°.